When a person dies in the UK leaving assets in another EU country this may be affected by the new EU cross-boarder inheritance laws.

 Consideration should also be given to the inheritance tax consequences of choosing whether or not the regulation should apply to your estate.

-For further advice or assistance please contact Jayne Murray.
+For further advice or assistance please contact our Wills & Trust team.